 Luxury brands prove to be the better option for the most part.
 Audi had the distinction of claiming top spot overall, with five models (RS3, A4, A5/S5, Q5/SQ5, Q7/SQ7) all retaining more than 63 percent of their purchase value at the end of 36 months.
 It was a strong performer, however it’s not alone.

-Mercedes-Benz actually had seven model lines represented at 60 percent and over, with the AMG GT (in both GT C and GT S flavours), the S-Class in S500, S63 and S65 trim, the SLC, GLE, GLS and the C43 Coupe being its top scorers.
+Mercedes-Benz actually had seven model lines represented at 60 percent and over, with the AMG GT, the S-Class in S500, S63 and S65 trim, the SLC, GLE, GLS and the C43 Coupe being its top scorers.

 The body style question

-Even Toyota snuck into this otherwise prestigious group with 12 variants of the 200-series Landcruiser and six of the Landcruiser Prado, along with Volkswagen’s hulking Touareg.
+Toyota snuck in among the prestigious group with 12 variants of the 200-series Landcruiser and six of the Landcruiser Prado, along with Volkswagen’s hulking Touareg.
 All three retain 61 percent of their value after three years.

 As for the everyman, Mazda’s comparatively humble CX-5 Akera diesel AWD achieved a 60 percent score – though all other CX-5 variants appeared a few percentage points further down the list.